Holonomy reductions of Cartan geometries and curved orbit decompositions

 By construction, this is a complex vector bundle of complex rank $n+1$ and the complex line, in the standard representation, stabilised by $P$ gives rise to a complex line subbundle $\Cal E\subset\Cal T$.
-A holonomy reduction of type $\Cal O$ is equivalent to a Hermitian bundle metric $\mb{h}$ on $\Cal T$ which is non--degenerate of signature $(p+1,q+1)$ and parallel for the canonical connection on $\Cal T$.
+A holonomy reduction of type $\Cal O$ is equivalent to a Hermitian bundle metric $\mb{h}$ on $\Cal T$ which is non--degenerate of signature $(p+1,q+1)$ and parallel for the canonical connection.

-\begin{thm*} Let $(M,J,[D])$ be an almost complex projective structures and suppose that we have given a holonomy reduction of type $\Cal O$ described by a parallel Hermitian metric $\mb{h}$ of signature $(p+1,q+1)$ on the standard tractor bundle $\Cal T$.
+\begin{thm*} Let $(M,J,[D])$ be an almost complex projective structure and suppose that we have fixed a holonomy reduction of type $\Cal O$, as given by a parallel Hermitian metric $\mb{h}$ of signature $(p+1,q+1)$ on the standard tractor bundle $\Cal T$.
 Then we have:

-(1) The metric $\mb{h}$ determines a normal solution $\si$ of the first BGG operator acting on sections of the real line bundle of Hermitian metrics on the (complex) density bundle $\Cal E\subset\Cal T$.
+(1) The metric $\mb{h}$ determines a normal solution $\si$ of the first BGG operator acting on sections of the real line bundle $\Cal H_0$ of Hermitian metrics on the (complex) density bundle $\Cal E\subset\Cal T$.
 This BGG operator is of second order and has values in the space of symmetric, anti--Hermitian bilinear maps $TM\x TM\to\Cal H_0$.